spotify/postgresql-metrics/README.md

 This section explains the metrics we gather using this tool.

-Notice that there are many system specific metrics that you should gather in addition to the Postgres specific metrics.
-These kind of metrics we do not gather, that you should gather with other tools, are for example:
+Notice that there are many system specific metrics that you should gather in addition to the Postgres specific metrics, for example:

 * CPU usage
 * Network usage, sent / received bytes per related network interface
+* Memory usage
 * Disk I/O operations
 * I/O await times
-* Disk usage amounts and free space left
+* Disk usage and free space left
-* Memory usage

 ### Database Specific Metrics